BrainDriveAI/BrainDrive-Memory/docs/user_guide.md

 ### Sample Queries

-Here are examples of how to interact with your digital brain:
+Here are examples of how to interact with your personlized memory:

 **Basic Information Retrieval**:
 - "What do I know about machine learning?"
 - "Tell me about my upcoming travel plans."
-- "What did I say about the marketing strategy last week?"
+- "What did I say about our marketing strategy last week?"

 **Document-Specific Questions**:
 - "What does my insurance policy say about flood coverage?"